 - help to find and remain in work

 - you can re-train while remaining on benefit plus receive a weekly Training Premium

 - opportunity to gain recognised qualifications

 - opportunities for work experience

 Who is eligible?

 Anyone over 18-years-old, lone parents aged 16 and over, who is not working or working less than 16 hours each week is eligible.
-You will be able to participate in StW if you are claiming benefit or if you are not working and not claiming benefit.
+You can take part in StW if you are claiming benefit or if you are not working and not claiming benefit.

 What are the Steps?

 Steps to Work is delivered in a 'three-step' process.

 Step one offers anyone who is nearly ready for work ongoing one-to-one support and guidance from an adviser that's aimed at helping you to find work as soon as possible.
 It also offers a range of short courses that can help you develop your confidence and motivation, improve your jobsearch skills and avail of 'accredited' courses, that can help you find work.